 They are definitely lower quality than something like the Magpul MBUS sights.

-Since these iron sights aren’t an exact copy of the HK416 A5 I wouldn’t get much heartburn from changing them to something like the MBUS Pro’s, Troy Battle Sights, or the Troy Micro Flip Ups.
+Since these iron sights aren’t an exact copy of the HK416 A5, I wouldn’t get much heartburn from changing them to something like the MBUS Pro’s, Troy Battle Sights.

-But they are probably as accurate enough for polymer irons and a plinking rifle.
+But they are probably accurate enough for polymer irons and a plinking rifle.

 I plan to throw on one of the best red dot sights and just ignore the polymer irons.
-Like I said earlier I may grab the Troy Micro Flip Ups for this gun.
+As I said earlier, I may grab the Troy Micro Flip Ups for this gun.

 So I went to put on one of my Silencer Co Warlock 22 silencers.